handyterestian/KnowledgeBase/README.md

 # KnowledgeBase
-anything about troubleshoot has done
+anything about troubleshooting has solved